Accumulate¶

 Important Notes¶

-- None values are skipped: If the input to_add is None, the node returns the existing accumulation unchanged (or an empty accumulation if none exists).
+- Skips None values: If 'to_add' is None, the output simply forwards the existing accumulation (or creates an empty one if none exists).

-- Optional prior accumulation: If no accumulation is provided, the node initializes a new one with the provided value (unless the value is None).
+- Initialization behavior: If no prior accumulation is provided, the node starts a new one containing only 'to_add' (unless 'to_add' is None, in which case it starts empty).

 Troubleshooting¶